Installing Axiom Chrome Extension

 This indicates that this step produces data when it runs - for example, an "Extract data" step will have the results of a web scrape stored as data for use later.

-The options on the dropdown correspond to the steps that output data, as they appear in the header section of the step.
+The options on the dropdown correspond to the steps that output data.
 Just select from the list and that data will be used in the step instead of a hard coded value.

-A common example usage of this is writing scraped data into a Google sheet, which we will go into in more detail below.
+A common example usage of this is writing scraped data into a Google sheet, which we will go into in more detail in the Using Google Sheets section.

 Once your automation starts running, you will see a window open up and you can watch the bot complete your steps.
 When running via the cloud, you can see on the left sidebar which step your bot is currently on and how long each of the steps has taken so far to complete.